 Prairie View A&M University maintains multiple complaint procedures based on the nature of the dispute.
-The website of various offices as well as the Faculty Handbook and the Student Conduct Code and Handbook contains an exhaustive listing of procedures to address each particular case.
+The website of various offices as well as the Faculty Handbook and the Student Conduct Code and Planner contains an exhaustive listing of procedures to address each particular case.
 In accordance with the Texas A&M University at College Station, the following procedure addresses ADA grade disputes.
-While ADA complaints are infrequent at PVAMU, grade disputes are most prevalent among the few.

 08.01 TAMUS Policy Statement